dfontan/aem-content-importer/README.md

 Maven Builds:

 * Complete (content+bundle+saxon)
-  Using profile `distribution` from either root or aem-content-importer-content.
+  Using profile `distribution` from either root or `aem-content-importer-content`.
   Assumes AEM 6.0 running on `localhost:4502`.

   For example: